 About: Kate Kendall is a Brooklyn-based, British-Australian entrepreneur and writer.
 She’s the co-founder and CEO of CloudPeeps – a newly-launched marketplace that connects businesses with remote community managers.
-CloudPeeps is for those who want to build a community around their product or service but might not have the time or resources to do so.
+CloudPeeps is making community building accessible to all businesses and also aims to elevate the understanding of the value of community.

 Kate also founded The Fetch – a guide where professionals share and discover what’s happening in their city.
 Created in Melbourne in mid-2011, The Fetch is now in 10 cities around the globe and growing with applications to curate new regions received weekly.

 Before following her entrepreneurial drive, she started out as a business journalist and editor.
 She was also digital director of a niche magazine publishing company looking after development, product and growth.
 She’s held other roles in media, travel and startup companies, and regularly helps businesses understand the role of community (management, building, outreach and strategy) through her Skillshare and General Assembly classes.
 She also recently helped Stripe launch in Australia.

 Recent hat tips and mentions: